Query Rewriting via LLMs: Database-Sensitive Prompts

 \subsection{Redundancy Removal}

 There are different types of redundancy that can occur in a SQL query -- repeated computations, superfluous filter predicates, unnecessary joins, etc. Rules {\bf R1 through R4} in Table~\ref{tab:llm-rules} are designed to tackle such redundancies.
-For instance, the redundant PK-FK join highlighted in the Introduction is addressed by rule R4 in Table~\ref{tab:llm-rules} (the relevant schematic information is also provided in the prompt).
+The relevant schematic information (e.g. table names, column names, constraints) required by these rules is also provided in the prompt.

-The template for such rule-based prompts is shown in Figure~\ref{fig:rule-prompts}(a) and includes an example to demonstrate the rule application to the LLM -- the specific examples used with our rules are enumerated in the Appendix A3.
-Note that this prompt template allows for only a \emph{single} rule to be present in the prompt.
-This was a conscious design choice because LLMs are often overwhelmed by excessive information given in monolithic form.
-Therefore, we apply each rule using a separate prompt, finally returning the rewrite providing the best performance improvement.
+The template for such rule-based prompts is shown in Figure~\ref{fig:rule-prompts}(a) and includes an \emph{example rewrite} to demonstrate the rule application to the LLM.
+Our empirical observation is that the precise wording of the rule instructions is not significant.
+Instead, what matters are the example rewrites, which ensure the LLM applies the rules effectively, and does not go off on tangential trajectories.
+The specific examples used with our rules are listed in Section~\ref{app:rules-ex}.